SickanK/line-following-robot/README.md

 # line-following-robot

-It's basically a robot that's able to follow a line.
+Basically a robot that's able to follow a line.

 ## Components connected to board